RaspAP/raspap-webgui/README.md

 * SSID: `raspi-webgui`
 * Password: ChangeMe

 **Note:** As the name suggests, the Quick Installer is a great way to quickly setup a new AP.
-However, it does not automagically detect the unqiue configuration of your RPi.
+However, it does not automagically detect the unique configuration of your RPi.
 Best results are obtained by connecting an RPi to ethernet (`eth0`) or as a WiFi client, also known as managed mode, with `wlan0`.
 For the latter, refer to [this FAQ](https://github.com/billz/raspap-webgui/wiki/FAQs#how-do-i-prepare-the-sd-card-to-connect-to-wifi-in-headless-mode).
 Please [read this](https://github.com/billz/raspap-webgui/wiki/Reporting-issues) before reporting an issue.

 ## Simultaneous AP and Wifi client
-RaspAP lets you easily create an AP with a Wifi client configuration (also known as managed mode).
-When configured as a WiFi client, enable the AP from the **Advanced** tab of **Configure hotspot** by sliding the **Wifi client AP mode** toggle.
+RaspAP lets you easily create an AP with a Wifi client configuration.
+With your RPi configured in managed mode, enable the AP from the **Advanced** tab of **Configure hotspot** by sliding the **Wifi client AP mode** toggle.
 Save settings and start the hotspot.
 The managed mode AP is functional without restart.

 ![](https://i.imgur.com/4JkK2a5.png)

-**Note:** For a Raspberry Pi operating in [managed mode](https://github.com/billz/raspap-webgui/wiki/FAQs#how-do-i-prepare-the-sd-card-to-connect-to-wifi-in-headless-mode) this configuration must be enabled _before_ a reboot.
+**Note:** For a Raspberry Pi operating in [managed mode](https://github.com/billz/raspap-webgui/wiki/FAQs#how-do-i-prepare-the-sd-card-to-connect-to-wifi-in-headless-mode) without an `eth0` connection, this configuration must be enabled _before_ a reboot.

 ## Support us